apocalypticartcollective/eft/about.md

 ## Publishing Notes

 **echofuturetruth.com** content, design, and development by D.P.
 Maddalena (design originally based on Jekyll theme, 'Hitchens' by Pat Dryburgh); laid out with OPTICloister font; woodcuts by Spyros Vasiliou (ca. 1945); photography by Nik Bartunek.
-Tools that made the whole job easier, from first drafts to whatyouseenow: Markdown, Pandoc, Transmit, BBEdit, Jekyll, GitHub, on Apple hardware.
+Tools that made the whole job easier, from first drafts to whatyouseenow: Markdown, Pandoc, Transmit, BBEdit, Jekyll, GitHub, Apple hardware.

 ## Statement on A.I.